Amiot 120: Operational history

 The Amiot 122 was first used as a long-distance sports aircraft.
 From 13 September 1927, the prototype carried out a 10,800 km tour around the Mediterranean Sea, from Paris, through Vienna, Beirut, Cairo, Benghazi, Tunis, Casablanca to Paris.
 From 3–5 April 1928, Lieutenant Girardot flew it across the Sahara, on the Paris-Timbuktu-Dakar-Paris 10,100 km route.

 A total of 80 Amiot 122 BP3s were used by the French Air Force as reconnaissance bombers, starting in 1930.
 They were used in the 11th Aviation Regiment, based in Metz.
 They were nicknamed by pilots La Grosse Julie (Big Julie).

-In 1931, Brazil ordered five aircraft (four, according to Brazilian publications).
-They were used until 1936.
+During 1931, Brazil ordered five aircraft (four, according to Brazilian publications).
 One aircraft was used on the government side during a coup d'etat in July 1932.
+They were lasted recorded as being used during 1936.

 Transatlantic flights

 Paul Teste was killed in an Amiot 120 on the 13 June 1925 as he was training for a transatlantic flight.

-The first Amiot 123 was bought by the Polish Air Force in order for a first westbound transatlantic flight (in some sources, it is designated as Amiot 123.01).
+The first Amiot 123 was bought by the Polish Air Force in order for a first westbound transatlantic flight (in some sources, it is designated Amiot 123.01).
 It was named Marszałek Piłsudski (Marshal Józef Piłsudski).
 The crew were pilot Ludwik Idzikowski and navigator Kazimierz Kubala.
 They commenced their first trial of a transatlantic flight on 3 August 1928, taking off at 4:45 a.m. from Paris Le Bourget airfield.
-However, after flying some 3200 km away, above the ocean, they noticed a lowering oil level in the engine, which was caused by a cracked oil tank.
-They decided to return to Europe, since it was more than a half way to America, against the wind.
+However, after flying some 3,200 km away, above the ocean, they noticed that the engine's oil level was lowering, which was caused by a cracked oil tank.
+They decided to return to Europe, since it was more than a halfway to America, against the wind.
 After 31 hours of flight, when the oil in engine had depleted, Idzikowski decided to land on water, by the German merchant ship Samos, about 70 km away from the Spanish coast.
 The sailors rescued the crew and pulled the aircraft out of the water, but it was damaged.

 Idzikowski and Kubala repeated this trial the next year.
 The second Amiot 123 was bought, initially built for the French pilot (according to some sources, it was still the first aircraft).
 It was named Orzeł Biały (the White Eagle, although according to some sources, it was still Marszałek Piłsudski).
 They took off on 13 July 1929, at 3:45 a.m. from Le Bourget.
-After flying 2140 km, over the ocean, about 5 p.m., the engine started to lose power, becoming noisy.
+After flying 2,140 km, over the ocean, about 5 p.m., the engine started to lose power, becoming noisy.
 They decided to land on Faial Island of the Azores.
 However, because of more irregular engine work, at 9 p.m.
 (7 p.m. local time), Idzikowski decided to make an emergency landing on a closer rocky island Graciosa.
 During the landing on a field, the aircraft hit a low stone wall and overturned wheels up.
 In the crash, Ludwik Idzikowski was killed, while Kazimierz Kubala was lightly injured.
 During a rescue action, the aircraft burned.